biglocalnews/bln-etl/README.md

 # BLN ETL

-Utilities to assist with data gathering and publishing scripts for Big Local News.
+Utilities to assist with data gathering and publishing to Big Local News.

+In particular, helper code in this package focuses:

-In particular, focused on simplying acquisition of data from GitHub and preparing data for upload to a BLN platform project and archiving of compressed files.
+- simplying acquisition of data from GitHub repos
+- preparing data for upload to a BLN platform project
+- archiving of files as Zips

 ## Archive